eabglobal/juniper/docs/index.rst

 * Minimal manifest file to define packaging
 * Using docker containers as a way to install dependencies and generate the artifacts
-* Ability to specify a set of requirements.txt per lambda
+* Specify dependencies per lambda (one requirements.txt file per function)
-* Create an individual zip artifact for multiple lambda functions
+* Create a zip artifact per lambda
 * Ability to include shared dependencies (python modules relative to the function being packaged)